-We account for derivatives as fair value hedges when the hedged item is a recognized asset, liability or firm commitment.
-We use fair value hedges to hedge the changes in cash flows of certain of our foreign currency intercompany denominated notes due to changes in foreign currency exchange rates.
+We account for derivatives as fair value hedges when the hedged item is a recognized asset, liability, or firm commitment.
+We use cross currency swaps to hedge the changes in cash flows of certain of our foreign currency denominated intercompany notes due to changes in foreign currency exchange rates.
 We record the change in carrying value of the foreign currency denominated notes due to changes in exchange rates into earnings each period.
-Gains and losses on the fair value hedges are recorded in earnings, offsetting gains and losses on the hedged item.
+The changes in fair value of the cross-currency swap derivatives are recorded in other comprehensive income ("OCI") with an immediate reclassification into earnings for the change in fair value attributable to fluctuations in foreign currency exchange rates.